 - Sit and pet them and cuddle with them for about 20 minutes, having a slow start to the day that is loving and affectionate.

 - You both drink some water, you go to the bathroom, and the two of you then head out for your walk.

-- You go for a brisk walk around 6:30 a.m. or 7 a.m. which is a few miles in length, at a good pace.
+- Go for a brisk walk around 6:30 a.m. or 7 a.m. which is a few miles in length, at a good pace.
 You use this time to let your dog both pee and poop.
 The two of you can even play during this time, especially if there’s a dog park nearby.

 - Once getting home, you and your dog should play for 10 minutes — if you didn’t do so during your walk.

 - Feed your dog once you’ve both relaxed a little.

 - After that, make breakfast for yourself and begin prepping for the day ahead.